 If you’ve read through my Homepage, you’ve already seen that I’m a poet–poetry being my first love as a writer.
-I’m the author of Waiting for the Light to Change published by WordTech Press (2013) and Food, Wine, and Other Essential Considerations–an Alphabet, forthcoming in September this year from Aldrich Press.
-I’m currently in the process of fine-tuning my new book, a focus on the lives of women.
+I’m the author of Waiting for the Light to Change published by WordTech Press (2013) and Food, Wine, and Other Essential Considerations–an Alphabet, published by Aldrich Press (2014).
+I’m currently in the process of fine-tuning my new book, a focus on women and spirituality.

 I’m fortunate to be able to combine my love of writing with my work since I’m on the English faculty of Temple University where I’ve taught both poetry and fiction writing, and I teach college writing and literature at Bucks County Community College as well as present community writing workshops and programs, often on the intersection of art and writing.

 Like so many writers, at least those I know, I write in other genres and have other artistic interests, as well.
 In addition to poetry, for example, I write essays and short stories, and also include journalism in my background.
 I worked for a time as a features writer with a couple of weekly newspapers in Philadelphia in the 1990s.
 One of the highlights of my time there was that I got not only to be a passenger in the cockpit of the Goodyear blimp in order to interview the pilot, but actually to fly it from the Northeast Airport down the Delaware River to Center City Philadelphia.
 A thrill to be sure!